-5.3 Support Facilities
+6.5 Support Facilities

 Another concept to consider when analyzing common control is that of "support facilities."
-In general, a support facility is a unit or organization which provides a service to a base or an organization located on a base which supports their primary mission.
-On April 30th, 2018, the EPA published a letter to Meadowbrook Energy LLC which further discusses the notion of common control with specific reference to support facilities.
-In this letter they expand on what was stated in the 1996 Seitz memo regarding support facilities, their function and appropriate permitting of them.
-An example of this could be a series of generators owned by the AF, however operated by a contractor where the AF is the sole recipient of the electricity generated by those engines.
+In general, a support facility is a unit or organization which provides a service to a DAF installation, or an organization located on the installation which supports their primary mission.
+On 30 April 2018, the EPA published a letter to Meadowbrook Energy LLC which further discusses the notion of common control with specific reference to support facilities.
+In this letter, known as the Meadowbrook Letter, the EPA expanded on the 1996 Seitz memo regarding support facilities, their function and appropriate permitting of them.
+An example of this could be a series of generators owned by the DAF, however operated by a contractor where the DAF is the sole recipient of the electricity generated by those engines.

-Although potentially not under common control of the installation commander, support facilities must be considered part of the facility for permitting due to the interrelationship of the bases primary mission on emissions from the support facility.
-Conversely, if an AF base is providing support to a non-AF entity which influences the bases operation and therefore air emissions, they may too be considered jointly to be a single source.
+Although potentially not under common control of the installation commander, support facilities must be considered part of the facility for permitting due to the interrelationship of the DAF installation's primary mission on emissions from the support facility.
+Conversely, if a DAF installation is providing support to a non-DAF entity which influences the bases operation and therefore air emissions, they may too be considered jointly to be a single source.
 As such, support facility considerations can have a significant impact on the permitting status of an installation and therefore those relationships must be carefully considered when evaluating a bases PTE.